-Get emergency medical help if you have any of these signs of an allergic reaction: skin rash or hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: skin rash or hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- seizure (convulsions);
+- a seizure (convulsions);

-- very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats, tremors, feeling like you might pass out;
+- severe nervous system reaction--very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats, tremors, feeling like you might pass out.

-Less serious side effects may include:
+Common side effects may include:

-- drowsiness, dizziness, feeling nervous;
+- anxiety, feeling nervous;

-- increased sweating;
+- increased sweating; or

-- decreased sex drive, impotence, or difficulty having an orgasm.
+- decreased sex drive, impotence, abnormal ejaculation, difficulty having an orgasm.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Read the entire detailed patient monograph for Effexor (Venlafaxine Hydrochloride)

-Associated with Discontinuation of Treatment
+Associated With Discontinuation Of Treatment

 Nineteen percent (537/2897) of venlafaxine patients in Phase 2 and Phase 3 depression studies discontinued treatment due to an adverse event.
-The more common events ( ≥ 1%) associated with discontinuation and considered to be drug-related (ie, those events associated with dropout at a rate approximately twice or greater for venlafaxine compared to placebo) included:
+The more common events ( ≥ 1%) associated with discontinuation and considered to be drug-related (i.e., those events associated with dropout at a rate approximately twice or greater for venlafaxine compared to placebo) included: